jshiell/checkstyle-idea/README.md

 > OS X users please note - CheckStyle 6.2 and above require Java 8.
 As the
 > default IDEA package for OS X runs on Java 6, please make use of the versions
-> with the bundled JDK, e.g.
+> with the bundled JDK, e.g. for IDEA 14
 >
 > * [Community Edition (14.1.5)](https://download.jetbrains.com/idea/ideaIC-14.1.5-custom-jdk-bundled.dmg)
 > * [Ultimate Edition (14.1.5)](https://download.jetbrains.com/idea/ideaIU-14.1.5-custom-jdk-bundled.dmg)